Eleanor825/Eleanor825.github.io/_pages/about.md

 I am Huan Zhang(张欢), a Master’s student at the [Mila - Quebec AI Institute](https://mila.quebec/en) and [Université de Montréal](https://www.umontreal.ca/).
 Currently, I’m working with [Prof. Bang Liu](https://mila.quebec/en/person/bang-liu/) in the domain of Natural Language Processing.
 Previously, I obtained my Bachelor’s degree from [University of Waterloo - Cheriton School of Computer Science](https://cs.uwaterloo.ca/).

+Currently, my research mainly focused on NLP4Matsci, cooperating with [Intel AI Lab](https://intelailabpage.github.io/team/).
+My research goal is to understand human communication in social contexts and develop human-centered AI technologies to enhance collaboration between humans and AI, as well as improve human-computer interactions.

 Besides work, I enjoy hiking, filming, reading, and collecting all kinds of adorable Jellycat!!
 Additionally, I’m an amateur photographer and painter, having studied art since I was eight.

 Feel free to drop me an email at huan [dot] zhang [at] mila [dot] quebec if you'd like to chat or discuss any ideas!!